Macouta/Mamoru/docs/portfolio/README.md

 ---
-title: Portfolio
+{
+  "title": "Portfolio",
-description: A selection of work from diferent computer fields.
-From CGI to programming, I thrive on the duality between creativity and technicity.
+  "description": "A selection of work from diferent computer fields.
+From CGI to programming,\nI thrive on the duality between creativity and technicity.", "meta": [
-meta:
-- name: description
-  content: ''
-- name: keywords
-  content: ''
-lang: en-US
+    {
+      "name": "description",
+      "content": ""
+    },
+    {
+      "name": "keywords",
+      "content": ""
+    }
+  ],
+  "lang": "en-US",
-sidebarDepth: 0
+  "sidebarDepth": 0
+}

 ---
 ## ABOUT